For admins, editors, teachers, and moderators

 If you have learners on the east coast of the US and on the west coast, that course or step will unlock at the same moment for both, even though there is a 3-hour time difference between the two.
 A step that is due at 11pm on the east coast is due at 8pm on the west coast.
 In other words, you can't beat a due date by jumping on a jet plan because the times and dates are definite, not relative to your time zone.

-Where to find the scheduler
+Where to schedule

-Scheduling a due date for a lesson:
+Scheduling a due date for a lesson with overdue notification:

 2. Notifications show all timestamps in ET